CS-SI/pytest-executable/doc/cli.rst

    use PATH as the yaml file with the global default test settings instead of the built-in ones

-.. option:: --equal-nan
+.. option:: --report-generator PATH

-   consider nan values as equal when doing comparison with the references for the built-in regression testing

-.. option:: --report-generator PATH use PATH as the script to generate the test report
+   use PATH as the script to generate the test report

    See the :file:`report-conf` directory for an example of such a script.